What is Infura?

 This can easily be seen even in some recent examples, where Infura outages resulted in huge parts of the Ethereum dApps ecosystem going down at the same time.

-A number of platforms like Binance and MetaMask (yep, big names in the industry!) even had to suspend functions that used Ethereum or Ethereum-based tokens – meaning your control of your crypto was limited if you were using either of those platforms as a wallet.
+A number of platforms even had to suspend functions that used Ethereum or Ethereum-based tokens – meaning your control of your crypto was limited if you were using either of those platforms as a wallet.

-In short, while Infura addressed a key pain point for Web3 developers by providing nodes as a service, it also inadvertently became a central point of failure for the ecosystem, even if the apps themselves were decentralized.
+In short, while Infura addressed a key pain point for Web3 developers by providing nodes as a service, it also inadvertently became a central point of failure for the ecosystem, even if some apps are decentralized.

 The Future of Web3 Infrastructure